hxtree/galaxyops/README.md

 ensuring that each piece contributes harmoniously to the overall cityscape we're constructing.

-This document adheres to the guidelines outlined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), which defines the standard interpretations of key words used in IETF documents.
-These key words include "MUST", "MUST NOT", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".
-The usage of these words in this document follows the specifications set forth in RFC 2119, ensuring clarity and consistency in the requirements and recommendations presented herein.

 #### Code Structure

 A monorepo is believed to help streamline changes.
 The project **MUST** be